survivejs/react-book/manuscript/06_react_and_flux.md

 Flux isn't without its problems.
 Facebook's [Relay architecture](https://gist.github.com/wincent/598fa75e22bdfa44cf47) aims to solve some of those.
 Most importantly Relay allows you to push component data requirements to component level.
 It then composes queries based on this information.

-This means you would require a **GraphQL** compatible server.
-GraphGL is a custom query language developed for this purpose.
-It is possible this will hinder its adoption.
-We might see some implementations that try to bridge Flux with this particular idea.
-Time will tell.
+This means Relay would fit particularly well cases where you need to deal with asynchronous data fetching from server.
+In case you are using Flux this can become quite complicated.
+Relay uses a specific query language known as **GraphQL** to abstract this.
+You will need a backend compatible with it.
+It will likely be possible to build adapters on top of RESTful APIs to provide support for GraphQL.

 At least in the time of writing no open source Relay/GraphQL implementation exists.
 For now it's a good idea to learn Flux as it will greatly simplify React development.

 ## Porting Notes Application to Alt

 Before delving into the implementation itself, `npm i alt --save` to get the dependency we need.

+### Defining Actions

 As discussed earlier, we'll need a set of actions to operate on our data.
 In terms of Alt it would look like this:

 **app/actions/NoteActions.js**